muratturan19/smart-process-mapper/README.md

 `huggingface-cli` and ensure `transformers` is installed from the requirements.
 The Windows launcher caches these weights under `hf_cache` next to the script by setting the `HF_HOME` environment variable before invoking `huggingface-cli`.
+Alternatively, supply the `--hf-home` option when running `smart-step-extract` to use a custom cache directory.

 Run `pip install -r requirements.txt` before executing the CLI tools or launching the Streamlit UI to ensure all dependencies are available.